 For practical information that is subject to rapid transmission: use the most concise book existing

 Finally, use a book for practical, actual information like organizational aspects of Healthcare, Organizations, Politics, and Law.
 Though Kleurrijker KNM is attractive, the method is meant for class discussions and the elaborate e-learning will cost you more than 40 hours.
 A waste of time after the Delft method!
-Unfortunately, it seems that Wegwijzer is not available anymore.
-It was the most concise KNM book ever.
-After the Delft method, the book takes 30 hours to read – as a Suitcase talen student reports.
+However, it will help you to pass the exam, if you read the texts of the book carefully.

-‘Welkom in Nederland’ is fine for newcomers in the Netherlands, but a waste of time for those who used the Delft method.
-In that case, follow the strategy mentioned in the next paragraph and google for the subjects on which you score insufficiently in the mock exams – healthcare or the Dutch school system.
+‘Welkom in Nederland’ is fine for newcomers in the Netherlands, but don’t read the complete book after the Delft method.
+For Delft method students, far too elaborate.
+In that case, follow the strategy mentioned in the next paragraph and google for the subjects on which you scored insufficiently in the mock exams – healthcare or the Dutch school system.

 Delft method and KNM: KNM preparation strategy after the Delft method

-- KNM (Knowledge of Dutch Society) is part of the Civic Integration Exam.
-The Delft method contains a lot of KNM
+- KNM (Knowledge of Dutch Society) is part of the Civic Integration Exam at Language Level A2.
+The Delft method contains a lot of KNM.

-- You learn a lot about the history and geography of the Netherlands
+- In the Delft method, you learn a lot about the history and geography of the Netherlands – needed for KNM

 - The Delft method encourages you to compare your own country with the Netherlands